 - stay calm

 Young people can get lost in their negative thoughts and self-criticism.
-Try help your son or daughter focus on their positive attributes.
+Try to help them focus on their positive qualities.

 Be a good role model